sloev/Ripple/docs/source/design.rst

    :width: 70%

-1 : accepted incomming updates:
+1 : accepted incoming updates:
-    I accept, and draw markers for, incomming location updates from all contacts.
+    I accept, and draw markers for, incoming location updates from all contacts.
-2 : rejected incomming updates:
+2 : rejected incoming updates:
-    I reject and ignore incomming location updates from users not in contact sub-set.
+    I reject and ignore incoming location updates from users not in contact sub-set.
 3: bidirectional acceptance:
-    The same as *1* with the added functionality that i actively transmit my location to users in this sub-sub-set at a fixed frequency.
+    The same as *1* with the added functionality that I actively transmit my location to users in this sub-sub-set at a fixed frequency.